bankcex/docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ![](../../.gitbook/assets/4%20%286%29.png)

 Make sure that the network is BANK network.
-If you have not added BankCEX network please follow the instructions [here](https://docs.bankcexchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask).
+If you have not added Bankcoin network please follow the instructions [here](https://docs.bankcexchain.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask).

 Click on **“Connect to Metamask”** and sign in to your wallet through Metamask.